A lot has changed in the world of search engine optimization.

 6. Write unique and relevant meta descriptions for every page.

-Another important SEO tip that most people neglect is the well-crafted meta description.
+One of the most important SEO tips that most people neglect is the well-crafted meta description.

 The meta description is the first section that people see when Google serves up your page to search users.

-Generally, Google doesn’t like duplicate content.
+Generally, the search engine giant doesn’t like duplicate content.
 Yes, there are times when there is a need to cite a paragraph or sentence from another site (and link back to the source), but if publishing duplicate content becomes your way of life, you might get penalized by Google.

 duplicate meta descriptions could get you into trouble.
-But, even if you don’t get penalized straight away, you’re still not providing a good experience for your users.
+But, even if you don’t get penalized straight away, you’re still not providing a great user experience.

 You can’t have the same meta description for a page that talks about email marketing and a page on making sales.
 There’s a big difference in those topics and your meta descriptions should communicate that fact.